 If you have enjoyed this debate and wish to keep informed of media content from other TTT debates, then you can follow us on our social media and/or media platforms, where we post information on forthcoming events and publish all new recordings

 For more media from the Academy of Ideas, visit their Soundcloud channel, at https://soundcloud.com/institute-of-ideas.

 This discussion forms part of 2019’s Battle of Ideas festival of debate.
 This is the 15th year of the annual debate platform organised by the Academy of Ideas, which, in its own words, seeks to provide a space for interrogating ideas, open discussion and civilised debate.

-To find out more about this year’s Battle of Ideas and the events that we will be live streaming, visit the festival website at https://www.battleofideas.org.uk/why-battle-ideas/.
+To find out more about this year’s Battle of Ideas, visit the festival website at https://www.battleofideas.org.uk/why-battle-ideas/.